 If all complaints cause equal distress to the customer, working on eliminating document-related complaints would have the most impact, and of those, working on quality certificates should be most fruitful.

 Use the Pareto chart template (Excel) to create a Pareto chart and analyze the occurrences of up to 10 defects by entering the defects on the check sheet.

-Pareto Chart Tool Example
+Pareto Chart Template Example